bagbag/tstdl/base/source/text/README.md

 # @tstdl/base/text

-A powerful, reactive, and type-safe text localization module for TypeScript applications, built with signals.
+A powerful, reactive, and type-safe text localization module for TypeScript applications, built on signals.

 ## Table of Contents